 The spring harvest Laoshan Black is a unique and special experience.
 Mrs. He picks tender buds and young leaves that are naturally sweeter and more aromatic.
 The sweet and nuanced base tea is transformed through Mr. He’s craft into a rich, satisfying chocolatey brew.

 This season is an excitingly potent and chocolatey harvest.
 The aroma is like being in a chocolate factory while dark chocolate is being melted and tempered all around.
 The aroma in the mug is so like hot cocoa, it is uncanny The first sip is true to the smell, like eating fresh brownies out of the oven.

 As the tea continues to steep, the chocolate only grows stronger as a malty flavor starts to develop and evoke malted milk balls.
 A dried cherry flavor comes through to accent the chocolate and honey sweetness.
 After many steepings, the chocolate flavor begins to lighten and allows the intense minerality of the Laoshan tea to shine through.
 The late steepings taste like Laoshan mountain spring water, a beautiful finish to a real dessert of a tea.

 Date of Picking:May 3rd, 2015

 Location of Picking:Ocean-facing slope of Laoshan Mountain in Laoshan Village, Shandong Province He Family Farm 15-20 acre plot fed by the mountain spring running down from the rock face of Laoshan.

-What Was Picked:Young leaf material with buds wilted in bamboo baskets, fully oxidized, dried over a carefully tended wood fire and curled.
+What Was Picked:Young leaf material with buds wilted in bamboo baskets, fully oxidized over three days, dried over a carefully tended wood fire and curled.

 Verdant Tea Founder, David Duckler, Brewing Laoshan Black